IFVP Institute

 Why do we need standards in the visual practice field?

-Over the years, we have heard repeatedly that people have been calling for standards and a process or program to achieve certification.
-We have discovered that many people worldwide either require a certificate before getting hired or would benefit significantly from being certified by being first in line to get hired or, paid more or continuing to enrich their individual credentials.
+Over the years, we have repeatedly heard that people have been calling for standards and a process or program to achieve certification.
+We have discovered that many people worldwide either require a certificate before getting hired or would benefit significantly from being certified by being first in line to get hired, being paid more, or continuing to enrich their credentials.

 In the global spirit, we want all our colleagues to be able to utilize their gifts in this unique and rapidly growing industry.